sudorandom/kmcd.dev/content/posts/2025/traceroute/index.md

 ### From `ping` to `traceroute`

 While `ping` tells you *if* you can reach a destination, `traceroute` tells you *how* you get there.
-Traceroute builds upon this ICMP foundation but uses a different ICMP message in a clever way.
-Instead of just checking for the final "Echo Reply," it intentionally triggers **`ICMP Time Exceeded`** messages from intermediate routers to map out the entire path.
-This is achieved by manipulating the Time-To-Live (TTL) field within the IP packet header.
+It builds on the same ICMP foundation but uses a different ICMP message in a clever way.
+Instead of just checking for the final "Echo Reply," it intentionally triggers **`ICMP Time Exceeded`** messages from intermediate routers to map out the path.
+This is all done by manipulating the Time-To-Live (TTL) field in the IP packet header.

 ### IP and ICMP Packet Formats

-To fully grasp how `traceroute` works, it's beneficial to understand the basic structure of the packets it manipulates.
-Both IP and ICMP have distinct headers and data sections.
+To fully understand how `traceroute` works, we should understand the basic structure of IP and ICMP packets.

 #### IPv4 Packet Format